 An Urgent Need for Urban Law Reform in Africa

-There is an urgent need to promote urban law reform in Sub-Saharan Africa if the continent’s rapidly growing cities are to fulfill their potential for economic growth.
-At a recent meeting supported by Cities Alliance and the Rockefeller Foundation, a group of urban planning and legal experts agreed to consider a long-term strategy to bring about urban and planning law reform in Sub-Saharan Africa.
+[7 August 2012] -- There is an urgent need to promote urban law reform in Sub-Saharan Africa if the continent’s rapidly growing cities are to fulfill their potential for economic growth.

 This was the key message that emerged from a meeting of urban planning and legal experts held under the auspices of the African Centre for Cities (ACC) and the Association of African Planning Schools (AAPS) at the Rockefeller Foundation Centre in Bellagio, Italy 24-26 July 2012.